 - In 2009, the March of Dimes issued the white paper The Global and Regional Toll of Preterm Birth.
 In 2005, an estimated 13 million babies worldwide were born preterm, almost 10 percent of total births worldwide.
-About 1 million deaths in the first month of life are attributable to preterm birth.
-Around the world, preterm birth takes a huge emotional, physical and financial toll.
+About 1 million deaths in the first month of life are attributable to premature birth.

 - In 2012, through Strong Start, a partnership with the U.S. Department of Health and Human Services (HHS) and the American College of Obstetricians and Gynecologists (ACOG), the March of Dimes is promoting its Healthy Babies are Worth the Wait campaign, which urges women and health care providers to avoid scheduling a medically unnecessary delivery before 39 weeks of pregnancy.
 This is because important development of the brain, lungs and other organs occur during the last few weeks of pregnancy.

-- In 2012, a new partnership between Association of State and Territorial Health Officials (ASTHO) and the March of Dimes, has been established to prevent preterm birth and infant mortality.
+- In 2012, a new partnership between Association of State and Territorial Health Officials (ASTHO) and the March of Dimes, has been established to prevent premature birth and infant mortality.
 State and territorial health departments have been invited to reduce premature birth by 8% in every state by 2014.
-As of November 1, 2012, 48 states, Puerto Rico and the District of Columbia have signed the pledge to accept ASTHO’s 2012 President’s Challenge to improve birth outcomes by reducing infant mortality and prematurity in their state.

 Learn more about the progress and impact of the Prematurity Campaign.